-512 Introduction to Chemical and Physical Oceanography (3, 2 years, Fa) Principles of physical, chemical, and geological oceanography including discussions of air-sea interaction, biogeochemical cycling and the role of the ocean in modulating climate and atmospheric composition; discussion section will cover formulation of basic calculations that illustrate these principles.
+OS 512 Introduction to Chemical and Physical Oceanography (3, 2 years, Fa) Principles of physical, chemical, and geological oceanography including discussions of air-sea interaction, biogeochemical cycling and the role of the ocean in modulating climate and atmospheric composition; discussion section will cover formulation of basic calculations that illustrate these principles.
 Prerequisite: CHEM 105bL, MATH 126.

-582 Advanced Biological Oceanography (4, Fa) (Enroll in BISC 582)
+OS 582 Advanced Biological Oceanography (4, Fa) (Enroll in BISC 582)

-Research leading to the master's degree.
+OS 590 Directed Research (1-12, FaSpSm) Research leading to the master's degree.
 Maximum units which may be applied to the degree to be determined by the department.
 Graded CR/NC.

-594abz Master's Thesis (2-2-0, FaSpSm) Credit on acceptance of thesis.
+OS 594abz Master's Thesis (2-2-0, FaSpSm) Credit on acceptance of thesis.
 Graded IP/CR/NC.

-599 Special Topics (2-4, max 8, Irregular) Course contents each semester will be

-Course contents each semester will be selected to reflect current trends and new developments in the field of Ocean Sciences.
+OS 599 Special Topics (2-4, max 8, Irregular) Course contents each semester will be selected to reflect current trends and new developments in the field of Ocean Sciences.

-790 Research (1-12, FaSpSm) Research leading to the doctorate.
+OS 790 Research (1-12, FaSpSm) Research leading to the doctorate.
 Maximum units which may be applied to the degree to be determined by the department.
 Graded CR/NC.

-794abcdz Doctoral Dissertation (2-2-2-0, FaSpSm) Credit on acceptance of dissertation.
+OS 794abcdz Doctoral Dissertation (2-2-2-0, FaSpSm) Credit on acceptance of dissertation.
 Graded IP/CR/NC.